netdata/netdata/docs/tutorials/monitor-cockroachdb.md

-# How to monitor CockroadchDB metrics with Netdata
+# Monitor CockroadchDB metrics with Netdata

 [CockroachDB](https://github.com/cockroachdb/cockroach) is an open-source that project brings SQL databases into scalable, disaster-resilient cloud deployments.
 Thanks to a [new CockroachDB